Tea Tree Oil Benefits & Uses

 Tea tree oil is found in soaps, creams, lotions, air fresheners, deodorants and disinfectants.
 The aroma is pungent, medicinal, camphorous and fresh.
 It is one of the staples in your first-aid kit and great for your skin and scalp.
 Adding tea-tree oil to your unscented gentle shampoo or conditioner may even help control dandruff.

 Enjoy the benefits of tea tree oil today with pure and natural tea tree essential oil.
 Searching for the best tea tree essential oil to buy locally or online in Singapore?
 Singapore Soap is a local supplier of pure essential oils in Singapore.
-Check out our pure and natural tea tree essential oil (1oo% pure, therapeutic grade) from Australia below or purchase from our range of essential oils online.
+Check out our pure and natural tea tree essential oil (1oo% pure) from Australia below or purchase from our range of essential oils online.